Albuquerque Custom Car Shows

 On any given Saturday or Sunday in the spring through early fall you’re probably never more than a half hour away from a custom car show being held somewhere in Albuquerque!
+Whether your preference is for classics, hotrods, or lowriders, you will find it in Albuquerque!

 This is Route 66 country, and it is rare to drive along the old Mother Road (Central Ave) in Albuquerque from late spring to early fall and not see at least a handful of custom cars of one genre or another (and motorcycles) cruising along with traffic.